Related articles

 Better contextual validations with ActiveRecord

-Oftentimes we need contextual validation in ActiveRecord models and find no ideal way of doing so.
-This article exposes an elegant, lightweight, dependency-free solution.
+We often need contextual validation in ActiveRecord models and can't find an ideal way to do it.
+This article presents an elegant, lightweight, and dependency-free solution.
+First, let's keep in mind two case studies that illustrate this issue perfectly:

-• State machines: you need to run different validations depending on the current state of the record.
+• State machines: You need to perform different validations based on the current state of the record.

-• Progressive completion: one may fill the form at step n only if all previous steps are completed.
+• Gradual completion: The form can only be completed in step n if all of the previous steps have been completed.

-What tools ActiveRecord provides to deal with this?
+What tools does ActiveRecord provide to deal with this problem?

-• Create an STI and mutate the type of your record.
+• Create an STI and change the type of your recording.

-— Downside: you cannot run “type-specific” validations for multiple types all at once, you would have to mutate your object for each type and merge errors.
+• Disadvantage: you can't run “type-specific” validations for multiple types at the same time, you would have to mutate your object for each type and merge errors.

 • Use contexts.